jblls/Libcal-click/README.md

-# What's On static website.
+# What's On interactive website.

 The client JS reads the JSON uploaded from EZproxy UAT, <br/>
 using a cronjob that lunches: <br/>